heavyblotto/memorativa/docs/readme.md

   - Aspect-based interactions
   - Local manifestation of planetary qualities

-The memory palace would then be accessible through a user interface, displaying the content in a specific lens, such as a Kabbalistic lens or a Vedic lens.

-### Memory Palace Structure
-The system uniquely combines two powerful traditional approaches:
-- The dynamic celestial framework of Marsilio Ficino's astrological memory system
-- The concrete spatial techniques of the classical Art of Memory

-This hybrid approach enables:
-- Physical memory palaces that respond to celestial influences
-- Traditional loci enhanced by planetary energies
-- Fixed architectural spaces with dynamic symbolic meanings
-- Concrete memory storage with fluid organizational patterns
-- Stable navigation paths that reveal different aspects under varying conditions

 ### Physical-Celestial Hybrid Architecture
 - **Core Spatial Design**
   - Central Solar hall as primary hub